lachlanwgordon/SQLiteAppTools/README.md

 # SQLite App Tools
-SQLite App Tools lets you browse the tables of a SQLite databse, inside your Xamarin Forms app.
+SQLite App Tools lets you browse the tables of a SQLite database, inside your Xamarin Forms app.

-No need to dig through folders deeply buried in macOS with GUIDs for names, or digging around the command line to get your db3 off your Android.
+No need to dig through folders deeply buried in macOS with GUIDs for names, or digging around the command line to get your .db3 off your Android.
 Just a nuget with a GUI right in your app.

 SQlite App Tools works on any platform that runs Xamarin Forms and sqlite-net.
 You can run it on simulators, emulator, phones, tablets – any where you run your app.